Experience Travel Group

 September – October

-The climate on the east coast remains dry with relatively low humidity, sunshine and little rain.
+The climate on the East Coast remains dry during September and October with relatively low humidity, sunshine and little rain.
 A northeast monsoon begins to blow, bringing slightly rougher sea conditions and a cooler temperature than the summer months.
-The west coast wet season declines although rain can still come.
+The West Coast wet season declines although rain can still come.
 In particular, Penang and Langkawi can experience heavy storms.

 November